2. Maxwell eigenmode extraction of a meandered resonator designed using Qiskit Metal

 2.3.
 Mesh generation

-Note that, as opposed to other tutorials, the mesh and raw geometry files in this tutorial are generated on-the-fly using Qiskit Metal.
+Note that, as opposed to most other tutorials, the mesh and raw geometry files in this tutorial are generated on-the-fly using Qiskit Metal.

 Note